jitbit/HtmlSanitizer/README.md

 </script>
 ```

-The sanitizer uses [whitelisting](https://en.wikipedia.org/wiki/Whitelisting) (as opposed to "blacklisting") approach to clear out everything that's not allowed.
+The sanitizer uses [whitelisting](https://en.wikipedia.org/wiki/Whitelisting) approach (as opposed to "blacklisting") to clean out everything that's not allowed.

 ## Speed

-It uses browser/DOM to parse the html by creating an invisible "sandboxed" iframe (hence the browser "front-end only" requirement) which makes it **much faster** than many "pure JavaScript" sanitizers.
-Santizing bbc.co.uk homepage gives us ~370 sanitations per second on an i5 core CPU in Firefox (tested in `benchmark.js`)
+It uses browser/DOM to parse the html by creating an invisible "sandboxed" iframe (hence the browser "front-end only" requirement) which makes it **much faster** than "pure JavaScript" sanitizers.
+Santizing *bbc.co.uk* homepage gives us ~370 sanitations per second on an i5 core CPU in Firefox Quantum (tested via `benchmark.js`)

 ## Tags allowed by default